HEPTACOM/heptaconnect-docs/HowToBeAHeptaConnectDatasetDeveloper.md

-# How to be a HEPTAConnect dataset developer
+# How to be a HEPTAconnect dataset developer

 This is all about the guidelines to structure a dataset.
-Be sure to know then general thoughts and requirements to be a [HEPTAConnect developer](./HowToBeAHeptaConnectDeveloper.md).
+Be sure to know then general thoughts and requirements to be a [HEPTAconnect developer](./HowToBeAHeptaConnectDeveloper.md).

 ### Composer